lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* The proposal with the given id MUST be already submitted.
+* The proposal with the given id MUST be already submitted using the `DualGovernance.submitProposal` call (the proposal MUST NOT be submitted as the result of the [`DualGovernance.tiebreakerApproveSealableResume`] call).
 * The proposal MUST NOT be scheduled.
 * The proposal's dynamic timelock MUST have elapsed.
 * The proposal MUST NOT be cancelled.